 - 24-Hour Nurse Advice Line (all ages): Call anytime for medical and mental health support, get help deciding if you should go to an ER or urgent care.

-- SafeLink Cell Phone (18 and older): Get a cell phone with 350 minutes and unlimited texting, calls to Coordinated Care don’t count towards your minutes.
+- SafeLink Cell Phone (18 and older): Get a cell phone with 350 minutes, and 3 GB.
+Calls to Coordinated Care don’t count towards your minutes.